mindset-dojo/mindset-dojo.github.io/project.md

 The Mindset Dojo infrastructure is built as an [Open Source](https://opensource.com/resources/what-open-source) project, which means anyone can see how it works, suggest improvements, and even contribute directly.

-We’ve released the Mindset Dojo site under an **Open Source [License]({{'/LICENSE' | relative_url}})**, which simply means the code and content is shared freely for anyone to learn from, use, or improve with proper attribution — much like leaving the workshop door open so the whole community can join in.
+We’ve released the Mindset Dojo site under an **Open Source [License]({{'/LICENSE' | relative_url}})**, which simply means the code and content is shared freely for anyone to learn from, use, or improve with proper attribution — much like leaving the workshop door open so that values-aligned people can join in.

 ---